Statesboro, GA • Bulloch County

 Sandy Loam Still Needs Prep

 Bulloch County's sandy loam soil drains better than middle Georgia red clay, but it still shifts under vehicle loads without a properly compacted crusher run base.
-Skipping base prep leads to surface gravel sinking into the subsoil within a season or two.
+Skipping base prep means surface gravel sinks into the subsoil within a season or two.

 02